Dollo Zone: Agriculture

 On 5–23 November 2003, the CSA conducted the first ever national agricultural census, of which the livestock census was an important component.
 For the Somali Region, the CSA generated estimated figures for the livestock population (cattle, sheep, goats, camels, and equids) and their distribution by commissioning an aerial survey.
 For the Dollo Zone, their results included:

 History

 In April 2017, the Somali governor announced that 19 children had died due to AWD in the Dollo zone.

 In December 2019, a vehicle carrying explosives was seized in the town of Werder.

 In early 2021, an outbreak of dengue fever was reported in Somali State and the Dollo zone was considered the highest risk area.
 However, as far as cases in the town of Werder from December 10, 2020 to January 4, 2021 were concerned, the number of infected persons was 334 out of 100,000, with a fatality rate of zero.

 In June 2021, the Dollo zone was damaged by a large outbreak of desert locusts.

-In March 2023, about 100,000 Somalis fled to the Dollo zone to escape the conflict in Las Anod in Sool resion.
+In March 2023, about 100,000 Somalis fled to the Dollo zone to escape the conflict in Las Anod in Sool region.
 They were mostly women and children.
 Refugees are being received in Boh, Galhamur, and Danot.